 Pet Insurance for Dogs: Is It Worth It?

 For a dog that is relatively young and healthy with no pre-existing conditions, dog insurance is a good idea to get.
 For younger dogs, monthly premiums are much lower and there’s a lower risk that an injury or illness will be considered pre-existing. if your dog ever needs an expensive procedure having a policy will likely be worth it financially.

-It is less likely for older dogs because of the high premiums, possibility of previous illness and injuries tampering with eligibility.
-Insurance will however be worth it if your dog does need an expensive, life-saving treatment that’s eligible for reimbursement
+It is less likely for older dogs because of the high premiums, the possibility of previous illness and injuries tampering with eligibility.
+Insurance will, however, be worth it if your dog does need an expensive, life-saving treatment that’s eligible for reimbursement

-Because there is a possibility they your pet may never get sick or hurt, purchasing dog insurance many not be more affordable than going without it.
-It is however, a very huge risk to go without it.
+Because there is a possibility your pet may never get sick or hurt, purchasing dog insurance may not be more affordable than going without it.
+It is, however, a very huge risk to go without it.

 A good way to decide your premium is to think about how much you can pay each month, but also how big of a hit your savings account.
 The main purpose of dog insurance is to reduce the cost of large expenses, so it’s most important to pick a plan with sufficient coverage for big costs.